anki-code/xonsh-operators-proposal/XEP-2.rst

 Github repository
 *****************

-There is Github repo that has changes to implement the XEP-2 approach.
+There is Github repo `xonsh-xep-2 <https://github.com/anki-code/xonsh-xep-2>`_ that is fork from original xonsh repository that has changes to implement the XEP-2 approach.
 Install and try:

 .. code-block:: bash